-(1) Unless otherwise provided by these rules or by other law, any party to a proceeding before the commission or any person who seeks to become a party shall serve upon all attorneys of record and unrepresented parties a copy of any document or item the party files.

-(2) Methods of Service.

-(A) A person may serve a document on an attorney by-

-1. Delivering it to the attorneys;

-2. Leaving it at the attorney's office with a secretary, clerk or attorney associated with or employed by the attorney served;

-3. Mailing it to the attorney's last known address; or

-4. Facsimile transmitting (faxing) it to the attorney's last known fax number.

-(B) A person may serve a document on an unrepresented party by-

-1. Delivering it to the party;

-2. Mailing it to the party's last known address; or

-3. Faxing it to the party's last known fax number.

-(C) Service by mailing is complete upon placing in the mail.
-Service by fax is complete upon its transmission.

-(3) Any document or item filed shall contain or be accompanied by a certification of how and when the filing party has met the provisions of section (1) of this rule.

-(4) The commission may waive, after due notice, the requirements of section (1) of this rule either on its own motion or on the motion of any party.

-(5) The requirements of this rule shall not apply to an original complaint.
+- (1) Unless otherwise provided by these rules or by other law, any party to a proceeding before the commission, or any person who seeks to become a party, shall serve upon all attorneys of record and unrepresented parties a copy of any document or item the party files. - (2) Methods of Service. - (A) A person may serve a document on an attorney by- - 1.
+Delivering it to the attorney; - 2.
+Leaving it at the attorney's office with a secretary, clerk or attorney associated with or employed by the attorney served; - 3.
+Mailing it to the attorney's last known address; or - 4.
+Facsimile transmitting (faxing) it to the attorney's last known fax number. - (B) A person may serve a document on an unrepresented party by- - 1.
+Delivering it to the party; - 2.
+Mailing it to the party's last known address; or - 3.
+Faxing it to the party's last known fax number. - (C) Service by mailing is complete upon placing in the mail.
+Service by fax is complete upon its transmission. - (3) Any document or item filed shall contain or be accompanied by a certification of how and when the filing party has met the provisions of section (1) of this rule. - (4) The commission, after due notice, may waive the requirements of section (1) of this rule either on its own motion or on the motion of any party. - (5) The requirements of this rule do not apply to an original complaint.

-Auth: sections 621.198 and 621.205, RSMo (1994).\ Original rule filed Aug.
+Auth: section 621.198, RSMo (1986).\ Original rule filed Aug.
 5, 1991, effective Feb.
 6, 1992.
-Amended: Filed Oct.
-31, 1994, effective May 28, 1995.